LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1762

 #### Circe's Story
-Circe is a born to Napella as the result of non-consenting circumstances between herself and the emperor Calidian -
+Circe is a born to Napella out of wedlock - (Father Calidian)
 ## 1768
 #### The Genasi Twin's Story
 Bismuth and Jasper are born